utsavoza/otter/README.md

 Also
 -----
-TODO: Include a helper class that provides a familiar API that allows chaining multiple calls inorder to create a `Bundle` object.
+TODO: Include a helper class which provides a familiar API that allows chaining multiple calls inorder to create a `Bundle` object.
 It would be better to provide a way to combine the two approaches in some way.